 HOW DO I QUALIFY FOR HELP?

-There are many criteria used in deciding who qualifies for help, speak with a representative from the Connecticut Works Career Center or speak with an agent from the Department of Labor.
+There are many criteria used in deciding who qualifies for help, speak with a representative from the American Job Center.

 WHAT DO I DO WHEN I HAVE COMPLETED MY RESEARCH?

-Speak with your WIA counselor who will advise you on how you should proceed.
+Speak with your WIOA counselor who will advise you on how you should proceed.

 WHAT DO I DO WHEN I HAVE CHOSEN A SCHOOL AND A PROGRAM TO PARTICIPATE IN?

-WHAT DO I DO ONCE I HAVE BEEN APPROVED BY WIA TO PARTICIPATE IN THE PROGRAM AND HAVE BEEN ACCEPTED BY NORTHEAST MEDICAL INSTITUTE LLC?
+WHAT DO I DO ONCE I HAVE BEEN APPROVED BY WIOA TO PARTICIPATE IN THE PROGRAM AND HAVE BEEN ACCEPTED BY NORTHEAST MEDICAL INSTITUTE LLC?

 Contact Northeast Medical Institute to schedule a start date.